bhattsiddharth/NumDynInflation/README.md

 ---
 ---

-# Numerical simulation of inflationary dynamics for PBH formation and beyond
+# Numerical simulation of inflationary dynamics: slow-roll and beyond

 ---
 ---